frconor-ebook/meditations/_posts/2025-07-15-our-lady-mother-of-mercy.md

 On our way towards God, it is meritable that we will have to endure storms which God permits to purify our intentions and to help us grow in virtue.

-And it\'s possible that by paying too much attention to the obstacles on our way, we could yield to discouragement or weariness in our struggle.
+And it's possible that by paying too much attention to the obstacles on our way, we could yield to discouragement or weariness in our struggle.

-Then it\'s the time to turn to Our Lady, invoking her name to help us.
+Then it's the time to turn to Our Lady, invoking her name to help us.

 St. Bernard says, "If the winds of temptation rise against you, if you strike against the reefs of temptation, look at the star, call on Mary.